 Over the years the club has played at various locations in the local area, including Danson Park until 1950 when the local council offered them a piece of waste land in Mayplace Road East, Bexleyheath.
-Over time it evolved into the ground that we all know now as The Club.
+Over time it evolved into the ground that we all know now as Phoenix Sports Club.

-After entering various leagues, including the Sidcup League, Kent Amateur League and the Dartford League, the club settled in the Kent County League Division One West.
+After entering various leagues, including the Sidcup League, Kent Amateur League and the Dartford League, the club eventually settled in the Kent County League Division One West.

 In the 1986/7 season, the club entered the Spartan League and competed there for six seasons.
 They then returned to the Kent County League - Division One - West, winning the Challenge Cup in 1993-94.